fafalone/UIRibbonDemoAdvanced/README.md

 Most stock versions of Windows 7 do not support color fonts, so while the Direct2D RichEdit will work, emojis won't be in color.

  ## Changelog
+(Version 4.2.7, 09 Aug 2025) Added Dark Mode toggle for Ribbon.
+WinDevLib is now linked instead of embedded.\
 (Version 4.1.6, 04 May 2025) Bug fix: Public Consts in frmMain. tB may soon flag such errors.
 Also updated WinDevLib to latest.\
 (Version 4.1.5, 08 Mar 2025) Bug fix: DoInsertPicture broken on Win7.\
 (Version 4.1.4, 20 Feb 2025)